tileshq/tilekit/README.md

 - Go to root and run `just serve` in another terminal to run the server
 - Run the rust cli using cargo as usual

+### Packaging installers

+- `just bundle` creates a tarball that includes the CLI binary and Python server.
+- `just iso` wraps the bundle and installer script into an ISO that can be flashed with tools like Balena Etcher.

 ## License

 This project is dual-licensed under MIT and Apache 2.0 terms: